 - Once the themes are created, you will see them in the Themes pane on the left side of the screen.

-No automatic classification solution will be perfect and there are ways that you can tidy up and improve your classifications so read on.
+No automatic classification solution will be perfect, and there are ways that you can tidy up and improve your classifications, so read on.

 Resolve Unclassified Data

 Once you've created themes and clicked classify, you may have some unclassified data that couldn't be assigned to a specific theme.
-You will know if any data is left unclassified if there is a non-zero number in the "Uncategorized" theme:
+You will know if any data is left unclassified if there is a non-zero number in the "Unclassified" theme:

 You will want to review any unclassified responses and classify them into an existing theme or create a new one.
 You can create a new theme, such as "All other responses", to capture the responses that don't fit into existing themes.

-Check the Quality of Classified Responses
+Check Quality of Classified Responses

-To manually reclassify responses:
+You can manually reclassify responses:

 - Select the text response.

-Saving Your Classifications
+Save Your Classifications

 Once you're happy with the classification, click Save in the bottom right corner.
 This will take you back to Displayr's main Edit mode interface.
 A new classified variable set will appear in the Data Sources tree next to your original text variable and have "Categorized" in the name.

-It will have an icon with two radio buttons (Nominal structure) if you selected Only one theme or an icon with two boxes (Binary - Multi structure) if you selected Multiple themes when you started the process.
+It will have an icon with two radio buttons (Nominal structure) if you selected Only one theme, or an icon with two boxes (Binary - Multi structure) if you selected Multiple themes when you started the process.
 You can read more about Displayr's variable set structures here.

-Use Sort By to Assist With Classification
+Use Similarity Sorting to Assist with Classification

-Fuzzy match sorting uses keywords to find responses that are similar in the unclassified data.
+You can enter text in the similarity filter to find responses that are similar in the unclassified data.

 The responses will update to show an orange bar to the left of the text.
 The length of the bar indicates the match level, so the longer the bar, the better the match.

 In the example below, I have some text data that contains responses to what people miss about pre-pandemic life.
-I used the Fuzzy match algorithm to find responses that are similar to "travel":
+I used the similarity algorithm to find responses that are similar to "travel":

 - Select the response(s) from the pane on the right that you want to classify.